-Flutter is Google’s free and open-source UI framework for creating native mobile applications.
+Flutter is a free and open-source UI framework for creating native mobile applications from Google.
 Released in 2017, Flutter allows developers to build mobile applications with a single codebase and programming language.
 This capability makes building both iOS and Android apps simpler and faster.

 The Flutter framework consists of both a software development kit (SDK) and their widget-based UI library.
 This library consists of various reusable UI elements, such as sliders, buttons, and text inputs.